Officer whose pat-down missed gun cautioned against rushing

 “You’re good.
 That’s all that matters,” a female Columbus officer said to fellow officer Andrew Howe, who was behind the hospital bed during the confrontation.

+In a series of Facebook posts, Jackson's girlfriend said she was in disbelief over his death and disappointed in the officers’ lack of attention to his mental state.

+“He was not perfect but he deserved to feel safe at the time of help!"
+Jazmine Washington posted Wednesday.
+“He was hospitalized why wasn’t he safe and why didn’t they check him knowing his mental records.”

-Jackson's girlfriend said she's still trying to grasp what happened.
-She said people make mistakes, but what happened to Jackson didn't seem right.
-Washington said the couple cared together for her two children and his three.
+Washington told WSYX-TV that the couple cared together for her two children and his three.

-“He just loved to do everything with us,” Jazmine Washington told WSYX-TV.
-“We would go everywhere that is what we would try to do take the kids places every weekend.”
+“I can’t believe I seen that video I can’t live right hearing the one I love really scared,” she wrote in another post on Thursday.
+“They failed him!”

 Associated Press Writer Mark Gillispie in Cleveland contributed to this report.
 Amiri, who reported from Anaheim, California, is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.